What is Solar vs Battery Decision?

 ❌ Buying a battery before installing solar

-Without solar, a battery can only charge from the grid, so it only saves money if you are on a time-of-use tariff (paying 7-15p at night, 27-35p at peak times).
-Even then, payback is 15-25 years for a £5,000 battery — longer than the warranty.
-Spend the same money on a 4kW solar PV system first and you typically get a 6-10 year payback instead.
+Without solar, a battery can only charge from the grid, so it only saves money on a time-of-use rate plan (cheap off-peak, expensive peak).
+Even then, payback is 12-20 years for an $8,000-12,000 battery, longer than the warranty.
+Spend the same money on a 6-8kW solar system first and you typically get a 5-8 year payback after the ITC instead.

 ❌ Oversizing the battery for the house

 A battery bigger than your typical daily evening use just sits partially full, eating into payback.
-A family using 8-12 kWh per day needs a 5-7 kWh battery, not 13 kWh.
-Check your actual evening import on a smart meter for a week before choosing a size — oversized batteries are the most common regret.
+A family importing 8-12 kWh per evening needs a 10-13 kWh battery, not 20 kWh.
+Review your utility bill's hourly usage data before choosing a size, oversized batteries are the most common regret.

-Every kWh your battery stores is one less kWh you export to the grid at SEG rates (typically 15-20p/kWh).
-Battery payback calculations that ignore lost export income can overstate true savings by 40-60%.
-The real benefit is the gap between your import tariff and your export tariff — typically 10-15p/kWh — not the full import rate.
+Every kWh your battery stores is one less kWh you export via net metering.
+Battery payback calculations that ignore lost net metering credits can overstate true savings by 30-50%.
+The real benefit is the gap between your import rate and your net metering credit rate, which varies widely by state and utility.

 Industry Benchmarks